JinZhangLab/antifungal/README.md

   - **Single Point Mutation**: Replaces individual amino acids with other amino acids.
   - **Swap**: Swaps positions of adjacent amino acids within the sequence.
   - **Shift**: Shifts the entire sequence to the left or right by specified offsets.
+  - **Multi-Point Mutation**: Simutaneously mutate multiple amino acids at the specified positions, with a maximum limit of four simultaneous mutations.
   - **Global Optimize**: Optimizes the peptide sequence by performing multiple amino acid mutations simultaneously.

 3. **Sequence Length Reducing Methods**